Crossing the Kolmogorov-Smirnov Boundary: Exact Tails, Sharp Bounds, and Broken Pivots: Composite Nulls: Where Exact Counting Stops

+The crossing ledger has a trap door.
+Everything above relies on knowing the null distribution before seeing the data.
+Once parameters are estimated from the same data, the transformed observations no longer behave like independent uniforms under a fixed distribution.
+The path being tested has been altered by the fitting step, so exact distribution-free counting stops.

-In some scenarios, the i.i.d. sample $X_1,\cdots,X_n$ may come from $F_\theta$ where $\theta$ is a vector of unknown parameters.
-For example, $F_\theta$ can be the normal distribution and $\theta=(\mu,\sigma^2)^T$ contains mean and variance.
-We have to first estimate $\theta$ via, say, maximum likelihood estimation (or M-estimation in general).
+In some scenarios, the i.i.d. sample $X_1,\ldots,X_n$ may come from $F_\theta$, where $\theta$ is a vector of unknown parameters.
+For example, $F_\theta$ may be the normal distribution and $\theta=(\mu,\sigma^2)^T$ contains the mean and variance.
+We first estimate $\theta$, for instance by maximum likelihood estimation or, more generally, by M-estimation.
 Define

-and the problem is to find the limiting distribution of $Z_n(t,\widehat{\theta})$.
-Taking measurability for granted (M-estimation is in general not measruable so we have to use the concept of outer measurability here), we have the following heuristic argument due to \citet{babu2004goodness}, see also \citep{durbin1973weak,van2000asymptotic, del2007lectures}.
+The problem is to find the limiting distribution of $Z_n(t,\widehat{\theta})$.
+Setting aside measurability technicalities, which for general M-estimation are often handled through outer measurability, the following heuristic argument is due to Babu and Rao \cite{babu2004goodness}; see also \cite{durbin1973weak,van2000asymptotic, del2007lectures}.

 where we have assumed that